-The attorneys at Morgan and Morgan are investigating claims on behalf of Mirena users who experienced complications after being fitted with the intrauterine contraceptive device (IUD).
-It has been alleged that women were not fully informed of the device’s risks and side effects, some of which are very serious.
-Organ perforation is among the side effects reportedly associated with the Mirena.
-It is believed that the IUD can migrate from its original position after insertion, perforating the uterine wall or lodging itself in the uterus.
-Mirena may also migrate into the pelvic area, leading to adhesions, scarring or intestinal perforation.
+Among the side effects reported is organ perforation.
+It is believed that the IUD could migrate from its original position after insertion, perforating the uterine wall or lodging itself in the uterus.
+Mirena could also migrate into the pelvic area, leading to adhesions, scarring or intestinal perforation.

-Approximately 2 in 1,000 women who were fitted with Mirena and other IUDs have reported cases of uterine perforation.
+About 2 in 1,000 women who were fitted with Mirena and other IUDs have reported cases of uterine perforation.
 Should Mirena perforate the uterine wall, it is believed that the device can travel into the abdominal cavity and potentially puncture the bladder or intestines.
-This may lead to further complications such as:
+This could lead to further complications such as: